-The directors of ARPL Architects are Patrick Lorimer, Robert Gilliland, Gordon Fleming, and Rebecca Cadie with John Ramsay, Stewart Glendinning and Kenneth Handley as associates.
+The directors of ARPL Architects are, Robert Gilliland, Gordon Fleming, and Rebecca Cadie with Stewart Glendinning, Kenneth Handley and Martin Schlechter as associates and Patrick Lorimer as a consultant.

 The practice staff currently includes the following: